0xseven7/chat/README.md

 To learn more about Flow, check out [its documentation](https://flowtype.org/).

-## Adding a Router
+## Adding a UserRouter

-Create React App doesn't prescribe a specific routing solution, but [React Router](https://reacttraining.com/react-router/) is the most popular one.
+Create React App doesn't prescribe a specific routing solution, but [React UserRouter](https://reacttraining.com/react-router/) is the most popular one.

 To add it, run: